LordOfMice/Tools/README.md

 giveio - Yes, this is first and only RIGHT (working and no side effects) version with x64 support!
 Use atsiv or umap to load on modern x64 OSes.

-gpttsd - GPT (GUID Partition Table) TSD (Type-Specific Driver) for Win9x
+gpttsd - GPT (GUID Partition Table) TSD (Type-Specific Driver) for Windows 9x

-lba64hlp - SCSI LBA 64-bit Helper Driver for Win9x
+lba64hlp - SCSI LBA 64-bit Helper Driver for Windows 9x

-msr - Tools to work with MSRs (Model Specific Registers) and MTRRs/IORRs (specific MSRs) of IA-32 processors, DOS Real Mode & Win 9x Versions
+msr - Tools to work with MSRs (Model Specific Registers) and MTRRs/IORRs (specific MSRs) of IA-32 processors, DOS Real Mode & Windows 9x Versions

 PsKill - Process Kill, Windows 95 & 2000+